mika314/the-temple-of-the-light/readme.md

 8am - 10am
 - 2 cut scene
-  - [ ] world goes into the darkness
+  - [x] world goes into the darkness

-11am - 12noon
+10am - 12noon
   - [ ] father gives the lamp to the kid

 12noon - 2pm